We believe that everyone has the right to equal opportunities and protection wherever they live and whatever their

-We have a resource hub in Kampala with 12 computers, and a new hub in Nairobi with 40 computers.
-We have taught various courses in these hubs and now have over 1000 graduates of Tamuka courses.
+We have 2 resource hubs in Kampala with 12 computers, and 3 hubs in Nairobi with 42 computers.
+We have taught various courses in these hubs and now have over 1800 graduates of Tamuka courses.
 58% of users said that the hubs and their services have a positive impact on their lives and livelihoods.
-A further 15% managed to gain full time employment as a result of skills learnt on the courses taught at the hubs despite the legal barriers to employment faced by refugees.
+A further 15% managed to gain full time employment as a result of the skills learnt on the courses taught at the hubs despite the legal barriers to employment faced by refugees.
 We also publish a newsletter written by refugees which is read by 17,000 refugees across 2 cities.
 92% of Tamuka newsletter readers considered it a useful source of information.

-In 2014 Xavier Project’s consolidated income was £173,000 of which 60% was unrestricted funding.
-Since 2008 our income has increased by at least 50% every year and we intend this to continue!
+In 2015 Xavier Project’s consolidated income was £350,000 of which 38% was unrestricted funding.
+Since 2008 our income has increased by at least 50% every year and we intend that this should continue!